Optimistic learners don’t learn faster because they’re “better” at English.

 Lesson #3: Have difficult conversations

-Often we ignore things that are uncomfortable, we “bury our heads in the sand” We often avoid the difficult conversation because we are scared we will say the wrong thing or offend someone.
+Often, we ignore uncomfortable things.
+We avoid the difficult conversations because we’re scared we’ll say the wrong thing or offend someone.

-In our ever more connected, global society we need to be prepared to engage with people from other backgrounds and cultures and for the possibility of “difficult conversations” Enjoy the opportunities that learning English can bring to help us understand each other better and create a more empathic, peaceful world.
+In our ever-more-connected, global society, the chances are you’ll meet people from other backgrounds and cultures.
+Enjoy the opportunities that learning English can bring to help you understand others better and create a more empathic, peaceful world.

 Lesson #5: Express gratitude

-Be grateful for the people we have around us who support us on our language learning journey.
-For some it’s our teacher or peers in class who are there for us, for others it’s our partner who cooks dinner to give us time to study or our kids who give us 20 minutes peace to listen to a podcast because they know it’s important to us… For some it’s even our boss who isn’t actually making us do overtime (studying English outside of work hours) but is giving us a chance to learn new skills.
+Be grateful for the people who support you on your language learning journey.
+For some, it’s our teacher or peers in class who are there for us, for others it’s our partner who cooks dinner to give us time to study, or our kids who give us 20 minutes peace to listen to a podcast!
+For some, it’s even our boss who isn’t actually making us do overtime (studying English outside of work hours) but is giving us a chance to learn new skills.

 Be grateful that we have the opportunity to learn another language!

-I encourage you to take some time to think about where you are on the optimistic scale when it comes to learning English.
+Take some time to think about where you are on the optimistic scale when it comes to speaking English.

-• Do you feel alone?
-Do you have people you can share your joys and pains with?
+- Do you feel alone?
+Do you have people you can share the good times and the not-so-good times with?

 Optimism is the most important human trait, because it allows us to evolve our ideas, to improve our situation, and to hope for a better tomorrow.